UNSW can impose heavy penalties if you breach exam rules. You will have breached exam rules if you:

 Rules for exams

-Important Exam Update for 2018: In our efforts to support UNSW’s sustainability strategy ‘Go Plastic Free’ we are rethinking the use of clear resealable plastic bags during exams.
+Important Exam Update: In our efforts to support UNSW’s sustainability strategy ‘Go Plastic Free’, we are rethinking the use of clear resealable plastic bags during exams.
 See the full notice here.

 It is your responsibility to be familiar with these rules governing the conduct of exams.

-- Display your current UNSW student identification card on your examination desk for the duration of the exam.
-Students without an ID card will be required to provide other official photo identification such as a driver's licence or passport at the time of the exam.
+- display your current UNSW student identification card on your examination desk for the duration of the exam.
+Students without an ID card will be required to provide other official photo identification such as a driver's licence or passport at the time of the exam, electronic versions of identification are not permitted.
 Students without any photo identification will be required to present themselves to the Exams Team with appropriate photo identification before the end of the exam period.

 You must not: